 - Hands-on experience of website-related hardware and software (firewalls, intranets, domain name services, servers, etc.)

 - Familiarity with web services and internet protocols, such as TCP/IP, LDAP, FTP, HTTP and HTTPS

 - Ability to work in a team environment

 - Bachelor’s degree in a computer-related field (sometimes you can substitute additional experience in a web-related position)

 The primary responsibility of the web administrator is the installation, customization, updating and maintenance of an organization’s internal and external web solutions.
 In larger organizations, this role may also include making strategic recommendations for upgrades and improvements to associated hardware and software, as well as monitoring customer feedback, responding to inquiries, evaluating various web performance metrics, and regularly providing reports and analyses.

-As a bonus, refining your development skills can add up to13 percent to the expected starting salary if you’re applying for a web administrator role.
+As a bonus, refining your development skills can add 5 to 10 percent to the expected starting salary if you’re applying for a web administrator role.
 All things considered, to become a web administrator you must know how to satisfy users and support online growth, while preserving web security and connectivity.